spences10/sveltekit-and-the-content-layer/slides.md

 </style>

 <!--
-One of my favourite ways to visualise data coming into a svelte component
+One of my favourite ways to visualise data coming into a svelte page

 After the script tag in the body of the page

 I can add this to see what the data looks like from URQL

-The $ on posts there is subscribing to any changes in the data from the URQL operation store
+The $ on posts there is subscribing to any changes in the data from the URQL operation store -->

-That gives some output like this
--->

 ---